Campus Improvement Plan

 Strategy 1: SHS teachers will notify the appropriate AP and counselor when a student is absent more than 3 consecutive days or 3 days in a 2 week period.

-Strategy's Expected Result/Impact: Increased attendance
+Strategy's Expected Result/Impact: Increased Student Attendance

-Staff Responsible for Monitoring: Teachers, AP, Counselors
+Staff Responsible for Monitoring: Teachers, AP, and Counselors

 TEA Priorities: